nevenc/spring-ai-workshop/workshop/content/00-workshop-prerequisites/index.md

 ### How to Get API Key (Optional)

-Here are some of the popular site that offer free API keys to test out the models.
-Its here for reference.
+Here are some of the popular sites that offer free API keys to test out the models.
+It's here for reference.
 If you decide to use one of them you have to update the `pom.xml` with the right boot starter and configure the `application.yaml` to reflect the same.

 #### Google Gemini